This article is part of The Ascender, the Highrise platform for articles and resources.

 • What are your professional development goals?

-• What is the worst job you have ever done?
+• Which is the worst job you have ever done?

-• What entrance theme song best describes your back-to-work feelings?
+• What entrance theme song best describes your go back to work feeling?

 <div id="five">